+A native of Alexander City, Alabama, I received my B.A. in English from Huntingdon College in Montgomery.
+After graduation, I entered the professional creative world when I was hired as a copywriter at a local advertising agency.
 From there, I moved for a time into state government, when I became the public information officer for the Alabama Commission on Higher Education.
-I did a bit of an about-face next.
-I returned to Huntingdon to serve part-time as media relations director.
-That’s when I pursued another dream: I wrote most of the manuscript that became the novel Life with Strings Attached (Paraclete Press).
+I later returned to Huntingdon to serve part-time as public relations director.
+That’s also when I wrote most of the manuscript that became the award-winning novel Life with Strings Attached (Paraclete Press).